adamrmoss/edu-basic/docs/edu-basic-language.md

 **Type:** Command (Audio)
 **Syntax:** `PLAY voiceNumber%, mmlString$`
-**Description:** Plays music or sound on a specific voice using Music Macro Language (MML). `voiceNumber%` must be a voice created with `VOICE` statement. `mmlString$` contains the MML sequence that controls frequency (notes), timing, and velocity.
+**Description:** Plays music or sound on a specific voice using Music Macro Language (MML). **All `PLAY` statements play music in the background**—execution continues immediately without waiting for the music to finish. `voiceNumber%` must be a voice created with `VOICE` statement. `mmlString$` contains the MML sequence that controls frequency (notes), timing, and velocity.
 The voice's timbre is determined by the GRIT NoiseCode configured in `VOICE`, and amplitude shaping is controlled by the ADSR envelope.
 Multiple voices can play simultaneously.
+Use `NOTES` operator to check how many notes remain for a voice.
 Velocity in MML (`V` command) is relative to the global `VOLUME` setting.
 **Example:**
 ```
 VOICE 0 PRESET 5 ADSR 0.01 0.1 0.7 0.2
 TEMPO 120
-PLAY 0, "CDEFGAB C"    ' Play scale
+PLAY 0, "CDEFGAB C"    ' Play scale (continues in background)
-PLAY 0, "V100 C L4 V64 D L4"    ' Play with velocity
+PLAY 0, "V100 C L4 V64 D L4"    ' Play with velocity (continues in background)
-PLAY 0, "N60 N64 N67 L2"    ' Play chord using MIDI note numbers
+PLAY 0, "N60 N64 N67 L2"    ' Play chord using MIDI note numbers (continues in background)

+' Check how many notes remain
+LET notesLeft% = NOTES 0
+IF notesLeft% > 0 THEN PRINT "Still playing: "; notesLeft%; " notes remaining"
 ```

 ---